1. Introduction and general terms

 Loneliness in Europe will use your personal information for a number of purposes including the following:

-to fulfil contracts you have entered into with Loneliness in Europe;
+to fulfill contracts you have entered into with Loneliness in Europe;

 to contact you about any content you provide;